kyma-project/istio/docs/user/troubleshooting/03-45-jobs-cant-finish.md

 ## Symptom

-Pods created by Jobs remain stuck in 'NotReady' status after main containers finished.
+Pods created by Jobs remain stuck in the `NotReady` status after the main containers have finished.

 ## Cause

-The istio-proxy run as regular sidecar container runs independently of the application container.
-There is no mechanism that shuts down the istio-proxy if the main container finished.
-Consequently, the pod is also running.
+The `istio-proxy` sidecar runs as a regular sidecar container, independently of the application container.
+There is no mechanism that shuts down the `istio-proxy` sidecar when the main container completes its tasks.
+Consequently, the Pod is also running.

 ## Solution

-Switch istio-proxy to be injected as native sidecar container.
+Inject `istio-proxy` as a native sidecar container.

-Set `sidecar.istio.io/nativeSidecar` annotation in the pod template to `"true"`
+To do this, set the `sidecar.istio.io/nativeSidecar` annotation in the Pod template to `"true"`.

-Example:
+See the following example:

 ```
 apiVersion: batch/v1